michaelbakshandeh/calendar-project/index.md

 As expected, the total amount of time that I spent doing activities remains relatively constant, but there is a noticable dip in the weekend.
 This supports my theory that I am not nearly as productive during the weekend as I am during the week.
+It would be interesting to see if this pattern changes once I am back at school.

-The amount of time spent exercising appears to be relatively constant, the amount of time that I spent doing schoolwork appears to be greater in the full week that I was recording data, and the amount of sleep that I had each night was also relatively constant.
+The amount of time spent exercising appears to be relatively constant, except for the first Friday where I exercised for 4.5 hours.
+The amount of time that I spent doing schoolwork appears to be greater in the full week that I was recording data than at any other point in the two week interval.
+Finally, the amount of sleep that I had each night was also relatively constant.

-This streamgraph provides evidence that I am productive on the weekends while I am in quarantine.
-It would be interesting to see if this changes once I am back at school.

 Relationship between Sleep and School
 -------------------------------------